 Growing Tomatoes in Containers

-• Premium organic potting soil contains everything you need to grow tomatoes in containers.
+- Premium organic potting soil contains everything you need to grow tomatoes in containers and no compost is needed.
+We recommend E.B.
+Stone Organic Potting Soil.

 How to Fertilize Tomatoes

-• Most fertilizers are applied every 4–6 weeks; make sure to read the application rates on each label.
+- Most fertilizer should be applied every 4–6 weeks; make sure to read application rates on each label.
 As the season progresses and plants grow, supplemental liquid feeding may be beneficial.

 Supporting Tomato Plants

-• A trellis, cage, or stakes may be necessary to keep vines and tomatoes off the ground.
+- A trellis, cage, or stakes are necessary to keep indeterminate, vining tomatoes off the ground.
 Indeterminate plants can grow 6–20+ feet long; buy the largest wire cage available for these.
 A medium cage is sufficient for determinate plants, which grow much smaller.

 Watering Tomato Plants

-• The best time to water is when the foliage is drooping in the cool morning air.
-Don’t be fooled by drooping foliage during mid-day as an indication of needing water; this is natural in mid-morning or afternoon heat.
+- The best time to water is when the foliage is drooping in the cool morning air.
+Don’t be fooled by drooping foliage during mid-day as an indication of needing water; this is a natural response to mid-morning or afternoon heat and plants do not need more water.

-• Watering frequency and duration will vary based on growing conditions: size/type of container, in-ground, sun exposure, soil type, etc.
+- Watering frequency and duration will vary based on growing conditions: size/type of container vs. in-ground, sun exposure, soil type, etc.

-• Blossom-end rot (a hard, dark patch at the blossom end of the fruit) is prevented by ensuring an adequate level of soil calcium and steady, consistent moisture.
-Temperature is usually a major factor in the cause of blossom-end rot, but this is typically solved naturally when soil temperatures rise and calcium in the soil is released.
+- Blossom-end rot is a hard, dark patch on the bottom or blossom end of the fruit.
+Blossom-end rot is prevented by ensuring an adequate level of soil calcium and steady, consistent moisture.
+Temperature is usually a major factor in the cause of blossom-end rot, and the issue is most likely to occur early in the season.
+This tomato disorder is typically resolved naturally when soil temperatures rise and calcium in the soil is released.

-• Complete plant nutrition has a great effect on tomato taste.
-Plant stress like insects, disease, or adverse weather can lead to “off flavors”.
+- Complete plant nutrition has a great effect on tomato taste.
+Plant stress like insects, disease, or adverse weather can lead to “off flavors”, so maintain a regular watering schedule and fertilize at 4-6 week intervals.

-• Tomatoes are best stored at temperatures above 50°F. Avoid placing freshly harvested tomatoes in the refrigerator; this can destroy the delicate flavor by turning the sugars to starch.
+- Tomatoes are best stored at temperatures above 50°F. Avoid placing freshly harvested tomatoes in the refrigerator!
+Refrigeration can destroy the delicate flavor by turning the sugars to starch, making your homegrown tomatoes more bland.